 Becoming a good manager starts with how you think, not what you do.
 Shift your mindset, and the actions follow.

 This shift in mindset, while seemingly obvious, is both substantial and hard to internalize.
-What previously indicated “success” for you as an individual contributor doesn’t indicates success anymore.
+What previously indicated “success” for you as an individual contributor doesn’t indicate success anymore.

 No longer do you pat yourself on the back when someone says, “Great work” or “I love what you did here”.
 As a manager, the small bump of validation happens when someone says: “Now I understand,” “Thank you for listening,” or “I’m excited to work on this.”
 The small wins change when you’re a manager.

 This shift doesn’t happen overnight.
 We have to disregard the prior experiences of we were rewarded for as an individual contributor.
 We have to reconfigure our default settings of behavior that got us to where we are now.